steffahn/rust-feature-ideas/_brainstorming.md

 		Solves problems with memory leaks in a naive REPL (i.e. REPL interface with the approach: what you write constitures the body of a very long `main()` function.
 There rerunning commands shadowing earlier bindings will allow drops of `DropEarly` values (if no reference, etc. is retained either).
 	*	The exact (or perhaps earliest possible) point of drop is the end of the smalles possible lifetime of the variable.
 	*	There should be `impl`s such as for example:

 		```rust
 		impl<T: ?Sized + DropEarly> DropEarly for Box<T> {}
 		impl<T: ?Sized + DropEarly> DropEarly for Vec<T> {}
 		```
-		And every type that doesn’t (directly or inderectly) need any custom `drop` call should behave as if it’s `DropEarly` anyways.
+		And at least every type that doesn’t (directly or inderectly) need any custom drop should automatically implement `DropEarly`.
+This might introduce a breaking change in library updates if they change their type.
+		This is bad if we don’t allow disabling the feature for such types.
+		Maybe a good approach to prevent something like that is something like only allow use of `DropEarly` constraints in `DropEarly` impls.